 Day has broken on the coast of Cayo Guillermo, a small island paradise off mainland Cuba, connected only by a single man-made causeway and a divinely-made crystal clear ocean.
 Here we have come for a week of renewal, rejuvenation, and of course, adventure.

-On this morning, David, his father Michael, myself, daughter Zae and our friends Josh, Talia and Anthony, are heading out for a day of deep-sea fishing.
+On this morning, myself and my husband, David; his father, Michael; our daughter, Zae; and our friends Josh, Talia and Anthony, are heading out for a day of deep-sea fishing.
 With high hopes of stringing out a few fishermen’s tales of our own, we embark aboard a sturdy fishing vessel and set sail.

 Skippered by El Duro (“the tough one”), our trip has barely begun when we are offered the option of a freshly caught lobster lunch.
 After a resounding ‘yes’ by all, El Duro dives down to a set of strategically sunken car tires that are covered by wooden boards.
 Lobsters hide in these rubber shanties because there are few places of shelter in the otherwise open ocean floor.